 Community Legal Services attorneys provide help to those who have experienced legal difficulties with receiving Social Security payments.
 Each case is analyzed on an individual basis and persons are encouraged to speak with an experienced advocate in order to assess their case.
-Contact our Helpline or apply online to see if you qualify.
+Contact our Helpline to see if you qualify.

 You must meet the following requirements to be eligible for retirement benefits:

 - You are 62 or older (you may apply starting at age 61 and 9 months).

 - You have earned at least 40 credits.